sharooonie/farmersmarkets/README.md

 <p>For the purpose of this Data Science project presentation, this repo contains the Python Notebooks and this README as a preview of the proof of concept.
 The data product itself will be built over time.</p>

+<p>Collaborative filtering will be the basis for this recommendation system, as it consolidates the output of the multiple prediction programs explained above.
+The prediction programs create the items assessed in the collaborative filtering. </p>

 <h5>References Used:</h5>
 <p>
 National Farmers’ Market Directory (USDA) :: http://search.ams.usda.gov/farmersmarkets/